 - 20. This apparatus has been equipped with a rocker-style AC mains power switch.
 This switch is located on the rear panel and should remain readily accessible to the user. - 21.
 The MAINS plug or an appliance coupler is used as the disconnect device, so the disconnect device shall remain readily operable. - 22.
-The use of apparatus is in moderate climates. - 23.
-This equipment complies with FCC and ISED radiation exposure limits set forth for an uncontrolled environment.
-This equipment should be installed and operated with minimum distance 20cm between the radiator & your body.
-The product can be sold in all EU countries.
-Bluetooth transmitter frequency range: 2.402 - 2.480 GHz - 24.
-NOTE: This equipment has been tested and found to comply with the limits for a Class B digital device, pursuant to part 15 of the FCC Rules.
+The use of apparatus is in moderate climates. - This device should be installed and operated with minimum distance 20cm between the radiator & your body. - The product can be sold in all EU countries.

+Bluetooth transmitter Power: ≤8dBm

+Bluetooth transmitter frequency range: 2.402 - 2.480 GHz

+24. NOTE: This equipment has been tested and found to comply with the limits for a Class B digital device, pursuant to part 15 of the FCC Rules.
 These limits are designed to provide reasonable protection against harmful interference in a residential installation.
 This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the instructions, may cause harmful interference to radio communications.

+However, there is no guarantee that interference will not occur in a particular installation.
 If this equipment does cause harmful interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures:

-- Reorient or relocate the receiving antenna. - · Increase the separation between the equipment and the receiver. - Connect the equipment into an outlet on a circuit different - from that to which the receiver is connected. • Consult the dealer or an experienced radio/TV technician for help.
+- · Reorient or relocate the receiving antennal - Increase the separation between the equipment and the receiver. - Connect the equipment into an outlet on a circuit different - from that to which the receiver is connected. - Consult the dealer or an experienced radio/TV technician for help.